RReverser/biscript/README.md

 **tokTypes** holds an object mapping names to the token type objects that end up in the `type` properties of tokens.

-### acorn_loose.js ###

-This file implements an error-tolerant parser.
-It exposes a single function.

-**parse_dammit**`(input, options)` takes the same arguments and returns the same syntax tree as the `parse` function in `acorn.js`, but never raises an error, and will do its best to parse syntactically invalid code in as meaningful a way as it can.
-It'll insert identifier nodes with name `"✖"` as placeholders in places where it can't make sense of the input.
-Depends on `acorn.js`, because it uses the same tokenizer.

 ### util/walk.js ###